mondbr/pands-weekly-tasks/README.md

     The square root of 14.5 is approx. 3.8.

-The assumption is that the number must be positive, so I addd a check if the number is a positive number and using *abs()* module I converted negative number to be positive.
+The assumption is that the number must be positive, so I aded a check if the number is a positive number and using *abs()* module to convert negative number to be positive.

 User input:

-    Please enter a positive integer: -10
+    Please enter a positive number: -14.5

 The output is:

-    Invalid input.
-Please enter a positive integer.
+    This is a negative number, we need a positive number.
+    Let me fix this negative number to be positive: 14.5 The square root of 14.5 is approx. 3.8.

 #### [Weekly task 07 - *es.py*](https://github.com/mondbr/pands-weekly-tasks/blob/main/es.py)

+    Write a program that reads in a text file and outputs the number of e's it contains.
+    Think about what is being asked here, document any assumptions you are making.
+    The program should take the filename from an argument on the command line.
+    I have not shown you how to do this, you need to look it up.

+Marks will be given for dealing with errors eg no argument, filename that does not exist, or is not a text file.

 #### [Weekly task 08 - *plottask.py*](https://github.com/mondbr/pands-weekly-tasks/blob/main/plottask.py)